 Important general information

-Declaration of the pre-veterinary medicine advising track through the Office of Pre-Professional Health Advising does not constitute or guarantee admission to any veterinary school.
+Declaration of the pre-veterinary medicine career advising track through VCU Career Services - Pre-Professional Health Career Advising does not constitute or guarantee admission to any veterinary school.
 Students must apply separately to a veterinary medicine program of their choice at the appropriate time.

-If interested in preparing for veterinary school, students must declare an academic major and should declare and maintain their pre-veterinary advising track.
+If interested in preparing for veterinary school, students must declare an academic major and should declare and maintain their pre-veterinary career advising track.
 Students do not earn a pre-veterinary medicine degree.
-Those unsure of their academic majors initially should clarify their academic interests through regular conversations with their advisers.
+Those unsure of their academic majors initially should clarify their academic interests through regular conversations with their academic adviser and pre-professional health career adviser.
 Pre-veterinary medicine students are encouraged to major in fields of greatest interest to them.
-To declare a pre-veterinary medicine advising track, see the pre-professional health advising blog.
+To declare a pre-veterinary medicine career advising track, see the Pre-Professional Health Hub.

 Prerequisites for veterinary school

 The Graduate Record Examination is taken prior to application to veterinary school and those scores are weighed heavily in admissions decisions.
 Students are strongly advised to prepare thoroughly through self-directed study or through a prep course prior to registering to take the GRE.

 Science and non-science courses required for veterinary school

 Students must complete general biology, cell biology, general chemistry, organic chemistry, biochemistry and physics courses as science prerequisites for admission to veterinary school.

 Other science courses, including genetics, animal physiology, comparative vertebrate anatomy and microbiology are strongly recommended for pre-veterinary students.

 Students should consult with a pre-professional health career adviser and academic adviser for additional guidance.